qkunst/collectiemanagement/data/readme.txt

 population        : bigint (8 byte int)
-elevation         : in meters, integer dem               : digital elevation model, srtm3 or gtopo30, average elevation of 3''x3'' (ca 90mx90m) or 30''x30'' (ca 900mx900m) area in meters, integer. srtm processed by cgiar/ciat. timezone          : the timezone id (see file timeZone.txt) varchar(40) modification date : date of last modification in yyyy-MM-dd format
+elevation         : in meters, integer dem               : digital elevation model, srtm3 or gtopo30, average elevation of 3''x3'' (ca 90mx90m) or 30''x30'' (ca 900mx900m) area in meters, integer. srtm processed by cgiar/ciat. timezone          : the iana timezone id (see file timeZone.txt) varchar(40) modification date : date of last modification in yyyy-MM-dd format

 AdminCodes:
 Most adm1 are FIPS codes.
 ISO codes are used for US, CH, BE and ME.
 UK and Greece are using an additional level between country and fips code.
 The code '00' stands for general features where no specific adm1 code is defined.
+The corresponding admin feature is found with the same countrycode and adminX codes and the respective feature code ADMx.